Rangoli – Spiritual and Scientific Significance

 In Hindu culture, Rangoli has spiritual and scientific significance and all festivals are incomplete without these beautiful and colourful patterns.

 Rangolis are believed to add beauty to the dwelling place and bring peace and prosperity to the inhabitants.
 Rangoli with its symmetry represents order, pattern, harmony and serenity.
-Symmetry is inherent in nature, hence Rangoli is a manifestation of natural charm and grace.
+Symmetry is inherent, hence Rangoli is a manifestation of natural charm and grace.

-All natural crystals available in nature have stunning symmetry in them.
-Crystals are known for their beautiful appearance and sacred vibrations because of their innate symmetry.
-There is an intimate connection between symmetry and the human brain according to the science of Cymatics and Neuroscience.
+All natural crystals have stunning symmetry.
+Because of their innate symmetry, crystals are known for their beautiful appearance and sacred vibrations.
+According to the science of symmetry and neuroscience, there is an intimate connection between symmetry and the human brain.

-The symmetry of Rangavalli and its symbols form visual vibrations which the brain perceives immediately.
+The symmetry of Rangavalli and its symbols form visual vibrations that the brain perceives immediately.
 The response of brain centres to the visual vibrations is tested and established by using MRI.
-The visual vibrations from a rangoli induce a pleasant sensation on the brain making the mind quiet.
+The visual vibrations from a rangoli induce a pleasant sensation in the brain making the mind quiet.

 Rangoli - Tirumala Mada Streets During Brahmotsavams